marialma/covid-19-messaging/what_we_know_en.md

 # SF Specific

 ## What's happening in San Francisco?
 San Francisco declared a state of emergency.
 This sounds scary, but is mostly a way to access resources that they need to fight the outbreak.
+Gatherings of more than 250 people have also been banned.

 ## How many beds do hospitals in San Francisco have?
 The City of San Francisco has three hospitals, with 1,400 beds between them.
 I do not know how many isolation rooms there are.